ckenst/testing-guides/zipcodes.md

 ## Interesting US Zipcodes

 - 99950 – Ketchikan, AK.
 The Highest ZIP Code in the US
 - 00501 – Holtsville, NY.
-The Lowest ZIP Code in the US
+The Lowest ZIP Code in the US.
+Also boundary conditions for fields that might truncate leading zeros.
 - 06390 – Fishers Island, NY.
 The NY ZIP Code that Belongs in Connecticut
 - 20252 – Washington, DC.
 Smokey Bear’s Personal ZIP Code
 - 12345 – Schenectady, NY.
 GE’s Glamour ZIP Code